Tagovailoa throws 5 TDs, No. 2 Alabama rolls over USM 49-7

 ALABAMA INJURIES

 Alabama’s injuries continue to pile up.
-Linebacker Terrell Lewis missed the game with an unspecified injury.
+Linebacker Terrell Lewis missed the game with a hyperextended knee, but Saban said he’s expected back to practice by Tuesday.
 Christopher Allen started in his place.
-Nose guard DJ Dale was helped to the locker room late in the first half with an apparent leg injury.
-Placekicker Will Reichard left the game after a kickoff in the first quarter and Joseph Bulovas handled the duties after that.
+Nose guard DJ Dale was helped to the locker room late in the first half with a patella tendon strain.

 THE TAKEAWAY